International Covenant on Civil and Political Rights: Individual liberties

 Article 12 guarantees freedom of movement, including the right of persons to choose their residence, to leave and return to a country.
 These rights apply to legal aliens as well as citizens of a state, and can be restricted only where necessary to protect national security, public order or health, and the rights and freedoms of others.
 The article also recognises a right of people to enter their own country: the right of return.
 The Human Rights Committee interprets this right broadly as applying not just to citizens, but also to those stripped of or denied their nationality.
 They also regard it as near-absolute; "there are few, if any, circumstances in which deprivation of the right to enter one's own country could be reasonable".

 Article 13 forbids the arbitrary expulsion of resident aliens and requires such decisions to be able to be appealed and reviewed.

 Article 17 mandates the right of privacy.
 This provision, specifically article 17(1), protects private adult consensual sexual activity, thereby nullifying prohibitions on homosexual behaviour, however, the wording of this covenant's marriage right (Article 23) excludes the extrapolation of a same-sex marriage right from this provision.

 Article 17 also protects people against unlawful attacks to their honor and reputation.
 Article 17 (2) grants the protection of the law against such attacks.

 Article 18 mandates freedom of religion or belief.

 Article 19 mandates freedom of expression.

 Article 20 mandates sanctions against inciting war and hatred.

 Article 21 mandates freedom of assembly and 22 mandates freedom of association.
 These provisions guarantee the right to freedom of association, the right to trade unions and also defines the International Labour Organization.

 Article 23 mandates the right of marriage.
 The wording of this provision neither requires nor prohibits same-sex marriage.

 Article 24 mandates special protection, the right to a name, and the right to a nationality for every child.

 Article 27 mandates the rights of ethnic, religious and linguistic minority to enjoy their own culture, to profess their own religion, and to use their own language.

 Political rights

-Article 3 provides an accessory non-discrimination principle.
+Article 2 and Article 3 provides an accessory non-discrimination principle.
 Accessory in the way that it cannot be used independently and can only be relied upon in relation to another right protected by the ICCPR.

 In contrast, Article 26 contains a revolutionary norm by providing an autonomous equality principle which is not dependent upon another right under the convention being infringed.
 This has the effect of widening the scope of the non-discrimination principle beyond the scope of ICCPR.